Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning: Comparisons between DRNL and DE

 In this section, we discuss the relationships and differences between DRNL~\citep{zhang2018link} and DE~\citep{li2020distance} (using shortest path distance).
 Although they are theoretically equivalent in the context of link prediction, there are some subtle differences that might result in significant performance differences.

-Suppose $x$ and $y$ are the source and target nodes. \textbf{DRNL} (Double Radius Node Labeling) always assigns label 1 to $x$ and $y$.
+Suppose $x$ and $y$ are the two end nodes of the link. \textbf{DRNL} (Double Radius Node Labeling) always assigns label 1 to $x$ and $y$.
 Then, for any node $i$ with $(d(i,x), d(i,y)) = (1,1)$, it assigns a label $2$.
 Nodes with radius $(1,2)$ or $(2,1)$ get label 3.
 Nodes with radius $(1,3)$ or $(3,1)$ get 4.
 Nodes with $(2,2)$ get 5.
 Nodes with $(1,4)$ or $(4,1)$ get 6.
 Nodes with $(2,3)$ or $(3,2)$ get 7.
 So on and so forth.
-In other words, DRNL iteratively assigns larger labels to nodes with a larger radius w.r.t. both the source and target nodes.
+In other words, DRNL iteratively assigns larger labels to nodes with a larger radius w.r.t. both the two end nodes.
 The DRNL label $f_l(i)$ of a node $i$ can be calculated by the following hashing function:

 where $d_x := d(i,x)$, $d_y := d(i,y)$, $d := d_x + d_y$, $(d / 2)$ and $(d \% 2)$ are the integer quotient and remainder of $d$ divided by $2$, respectively.
 This hashing function allows fast closed-form computations of DRNL labels.
 For nodes with $d(i,x)=\infty$ or $d(i,y)=\infty$, DRNL assigns them a null label 0.
 Later, the one-hot encoding of these labels are fed to a GNN as the initial node features, or equivalently, we can feed the raw integer labels to an embedding layer first.